mgmetro4/docker/README.md

 - `docker info`: display general Docker and container information.

-- ` docker run -dt <image> sleep infinity`: create a new container of the image and run sleep command to keep it running in the background.

-- `docker kill <container ID>`: kill the container.

-- `docker rename <ID> <new name>`: rename an image or container.

 *\*\*NOTE: All commands below require the call to `docker`*

 #### Images